-Contourfill is a 3D plotting style used to color a pm3d surface in slices along the z axis.
-It can be used in 2D projection (set view map) to create 2D contour plots with solid color between contour lines.
+Contourfill is a 3D plotting style used to color a pm3d surface in slices along the z axis to can be used in 2D projection (set view map or with contourfill at base) to create 2D contour plots with solid color between contour lines.
 The slice boundaries and the assigned colors are both controlled using set contourfill (p.
-161).
+165).
 See also pm3d (p.
-205), zclip (p.
-205).
+208), zclip (p.
+209).